 For example, think of a person who shops with multiple lenders to obtain a home loan.
 FICO knows it can be a long process, and doesn’t want to discourage consumers from comparison shopping, so they won’t count all those inquiries against you separately.

 How Credit Inquiries Can Hurt Your Credit Score

 As alluded to above, a credit inquiry can lower your credit score, but the impact is generally rather inconsequential.

 Typically, a single credit inquiry will take less than five points off your credit score, but this can range depending upon the type of inquiry and the overall makeup of your credit profile.
 If you have a limited credit history, one inquiry will have a greater impact than a consumer with a solid 10-year credit profile.

 It’s simply a check-up, and doesn’t signal a greater credit risk for the consumer.
 Same goes for employee credit pulls and pre-approved credit offers.
-As a rule of thumb, if the credit pull doesn’t involve new credit, it shouldn’t affect your credit score (does a credit check lower your credit score?).
+As a rule of thumb, if the credit pull doesn’t involve new credit or wasn’t initiated by you, it shouldn’t affect your credit score (does a credit check lower your credit score?).

 Hard Pull vs. Soft Pull